 Given all the benefits of contact lenses, many children, especially into their teen years, express their desire to switch from glasses to contacts.

-If you think your child may be ready for contact lenses, schedule an appointment with Professional VisionCare to Lewis Center, Westerville, Johnstown, discuss your child’s individual needs.
+If you think your child may be ready for contact lenses, schedule an appointment with Professional VisionCare to Lewis Center, Westerville, Johnstown, The Solution Center discuss your child’s individual needs.

 At Professional VisionCare, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
 Call us today: 614-898-9989 or book an appointment online to see one of our Lewis Center eye doctors.